-In 2017-2018, the Québec Port Authority continued to revise the Info Source chapter in accordance with its activities.
+In 2018-2019, the Québec Port Authority continued to revise the Info Source chapter in accordance with its activities.

-6.1 Publicly accessible information and inquiry points
+6.1.
+Publicly accessible information and inquiry points

-Info Source is a series of publications containing information about the Government of Canada and its data collection activities.
+Info Source is a database that provides individuals and employees of the government with relevant information to access personal information about themselves held by government institutions.
 The purpose of Info Source is to assist individuals in accessing government information and exercising their rights under the Access to Information Act and the Privacy Act.

 In December 2011, the Québec Port Authority began publishing completed requests for access to information on its website.
-This practice was continued for the reporting period.
-On March 17, 2015, the Québec Port Authority received an instruction to the effect that the summaries of completed requests for access to information had to be published on Canada's Open Government portal (open.canada.ca).
-Unfortunately, we still have not received, as of the current reference period, the information and documents requested in order to add our requests to that site.
-Given these circumstances, the Québec Port Authority publishes summaries directly on its website.
-The Québec Port Authority will also publish the 2017-2018 annual report on the Privacy Act.
+This practice has been carried on until this reporting period.
+On March 17, 2015, the Québec Port Authority received an instruction to the effect that summaries of completed requests for access to information have to be published on Canada's Open Government portal (open.canada.ca).
+Unfortunately, we still have not received, until this reporting period, the information and necessary access to add these requests to the portal as requested by Info Source.
+Given these circumstances, the Québec Port Authority continues on publishing summaries directly on its website.
+The Québec Port Authority will also publish the 2018-2019 Annual Report on the Privacy Act.

-As set out in the Access to Information Act, government institutions such as the Québec Port Authority must respond to requests from individuals, public or private organizations and others for access to information.
+As set out in the Privacy Act, government institutions such as the Québec Port Authority must respond to requests from individuals, public or private organizations and others for access to information.
 The list includes the request number in both official languages, the number of pages transmitted and an indication of whether the pages were transmitted in whole or in part.
 Moreover, requests pertaining to personal or proprietary information related to a third party are not included.